spacelift-io/spacelift-helm-charts/README.md

 This chart uses [Docker in Docker](https://hub.docker.com/_/docker) to provide a Docker daemon for the launcher.
 The `dind` container needs a privileged [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) to work.
 Please make sure this is acceptable to you before deploying it to your own clusters.

+## Image Version

+The `launcher.image.tag` is set to `latest` by default in this chart.
+We rely on this behavior to automatically roll out new versions of the launcher.
+Pinning this to a specific version may eventually cause your private launchers to stop working.

 ## Authentication